jpiland16/hmv-scratchpad/sam-log-notes/sam-log.md

+## 5/30/2021
+- I modified the file to use labelled command line arguments with optional flags.
+I can still  produce the same output using `python graph-animate-transf.py data-samples/S1-Drill.dat --o 59 --max 2000 --float`.

+## 5/29/2021
+- I've changed my mind about the transformations based on page 17 and page 20 of the [manual](http://www.opportunity-project.eu/system/files/MTi_and_MTx_User_Manual_and_Technical_Documentation.pdf).
+It says that the sensor coordinate system *S* is described **in  reference to** a world coordinate system *G*, and the rotation matrix uses the coordinates of the basis vectors of *S* in *G*-space as its columns, so the transformation must be from *G* to *S*.
+- I just tried out the visualizer from testing custom data, with the right upper arm data from subject 1's drill run.
+It's really promising and I posted it on slack and saved it.
+I used the following command: `python graph-animate-transf.py data-samples/S1-Drill.dat 59 float 2000`.
+I really need to clean up this program because it is legitimately very useful.

 ## 5/28/2021
 - Putting logs in reverse order of date now so that adding a new entry doesn't require scrolling all the way through the log.
 - What have I promised for the meeting today?
 What do I plan on working on between now and Tuesday?